David Paterson: Personal life

 In 1992, Paterson and Michelle Paige married.
 Two years later, they had a son.
-The couple separated in 2012 and divorced in July 2014.
+After Paterson's inauguration as the governor of New York, both he and his wife acknowledged having had extramarital affairs.
+Paterson stated that he had engaged in multiple affairs and added that he had one affair with a state employee.
+Paterson's affairs reportedly occurred during a period when he and his wife were separated.
+David and Michele Paterson separated in 2012 and filed for divorce in January 2014.

+Following his separation from Michelle Paterson, Paterson dated Pamela Bane.

 In 2019, Paterson married Mary Sliwa in New York City in a ceremony officiated by former New York Mayor David Dinkins at The Water Club.
-Their family includes three children.
-Sliwa, now Mary Paterson, is the ex-wife of Curtis Sliwa, with whom Paterson once co-hosted the morning AM radio show "Curtis and the Gov".
+Mary Paterson was formerly married to Curtis Sliwa, with whom Paterson once co-hosted the morning AM radio show "Curtis and the Gov".

+Paterson has acknowledged that he used marijuana in his younger years and has tried cocaine.

 In October 2024, Paterson and his stepson Anthony Sliwa suffered minor injuries from an assault in New York City's Upper East Side by a group of four men and one woman.
 Two adults and two minors were later charged in the incident.